-As of March 31, 2022, the Company had cash and cash equivalents and restricted cash deposited in certain financial institutions in excess of federally insured levels.
+As of March 31, 2023, the Company had cash and cash equivalents and restricted cash deposited in certain financial institutions in excess of federally insured levels.
 The Company diversifies its cash and cash equivalents with several banking institutions in an attempt to minimize exposure to any one of these institutions.
-The Company regularly monitors the financial stability of these financial institutions and believes that it is not exposed to any significant credit risk in cash and cash equivalents or restricted cash.
+The Company regularly monitors the financial stability of these financial institutions along with the balances there on deposit to minimize the Company's potential risk and believes that it is not exposed to any significant credit risk in cash and cash equivalents or restricted cash.